 Is this organization Dallas/FW focused or national in scope?
 Online communities or local chapters?

-We see the GGN concept as one that can spread throughout the world, but we realized that we need to have piloted it locally and created our own presence before we try to expand anything.
+We see the GGN concept as one that can spread throughout the world, but we realized that we need to have piloted it locally and created our own presence before we tried to expand anything.
 In 2019, women from Chicago and Austin came to us for help in starting groups there, so we attempted to launch them in 2020–however the pandemic has been a barrier.

 Our vision is that we will grow this organically, meeting needs as they arise and giving women a chance to creatively contribute to the growth, and each group will have its own unique flavor and form.

 What are some programs you are offering through GGN?